jinjiang melamine

 It is important to check the AdBlue level regularly and top up the tank when necessary to ensure the vehicle’s SCR system is functioning correctly and to avoid any potential damage or emissions problems.

-Can I replace AdBlue (Diesel Exhaust Fluid) with water?
+Can I replace Diesel Exhaust Fluid with water?

-The urea in AdBlue breaks down into ammonia when injected into the exhaust stream and reacts with NOx via a catalyst to produce harmless nitrogen and water vapor.
+The urea in DEF breaks down into ammonia when injected into the exhaust stream and reacts with NOx via a catalyst to produce harmless nitrogen and water vapor.

-Replacing AdBlue with water can cause serious damage to the SCR system.Water has different chemical properties than AdBlue and can cause SCR system failure by clogging the injectors or damaging the catalyst.
+Replacing DEF with water can cause serious damage to the SCR system.Water has different chemical properties than AdBlue and can cause SCR system failure by clogging the injectors or damaging the catalyst.

 The resulting damage to the SCR system can reduce engine performance and actually increase fuel consumption per mile or kilometer, resulting in lower efficiency and higher operating costs.

-Generally, AdBlue can be stored for up to one year in sealed containers, such as intermediate bulk containers (IBCs) or storage tanks, without significant loss of quality.
+Generally, DEF urea can be stored for up to one year in sealed containers, such as intermediate bulk containers (IBCs) or storage tanks, without significant loss of quality.

-However, the actual shelf life of AdBlue may vary depending on a number of factors, such as storage temperature, sunlight exposure, and exposure to impurities or contaminants.
+However, the actual shelf life of DEF may vary depending on a number of factors, such as storage temperature, sunlight exposure, and exposure to impurities or contaminants.

-Over time, the quality of AdBlue may begin to deteriorate even if it has not yet reached its shelf life, which may affect its effectiveness in reducing emissions.
+Over time, the quality of DEF may begin to deteriorate even if it has not yet reached its shelf life, which may affect its effectiveness in reducing emissions.

-To ensure the quality and effectiveness of AdBlue, it is important to store it properly in a cool, dry place away from direct sunlight and heat sources.
+To ensure the quality and effectiveness of DEF, it is important to store it properly in a cool, dry place away from direct sunlight and heat sources.

 The container should be sealed to prevent contamination by dirt, dust or other impurities.

-It is also recommended that AdBlue be used within six months of opening the container to minimize the risk of degradation and ensure optimal performance.
-It is also important to check the AdBlue level regularly and refill the tank as necessary to avoid any potential damage or discharge problems.
+It is also recommended that DEF urea be used within six months of opening the container to minimize the risk of degradation and ensure optimal performance.
+It is also important to check the DEF level regularly and refill the tank as necessary to avoid any potential damage or discharge problems.

 Related Blogs